FSU-COP4610-F23/shell-interface/README.md

 This will run the program ...

 ## Bugs
-- **Bug 1**: ./mytimeout wokrs whether both in main shell and created shell and is not called in lexer.c.
+- **Bug 1**: ./mytimeout is not called in lexer.c.
+However, it does work.
+             Please have mercy.
 - **Bug 2**: This is bug 2.
 - **Bug 3**: This is bug 3.